nuken/roku-bridge/README.md

     volumes:
       roku-bridge-config:
+        external: true
     ```

     **Note:** The `- ./recordings:/app/recordings` line means a `recordings` folder will be created on your host machine in the same directory as your `docker-compose.yml` file.

-3. Open a terminal in your project folder and run: `docker-compose up -d`
+4. Open a terminal in your project folder and run: `docker-compose up -d`

 ### 2\.
 Configure Your Tuners & Integrations